Article

 British Columbia

-• Its liquor stores will no longer sell products from Republican-led states,
+B.C. announced that its liquor stores will no longer sell products from Republican-led states and it will prioritize non-U.S. suppliers for government contracts.

 Ontario

 The province-run LCBO has removed U.S. alcohol from its shelves, and U.S. companies will no longer be considered in government procurement and infrastructure contracts.
-A 25 per cent export tariff on electricity headed to Michigan, New York and Minnesota will apply as of March 10.
 Ontario Premier Doug Ford indicated he is considering other measures as well.

 Quebec